alanjones2/streamlit-chart-varieties/article.md

 st.pyplot(fig)
 ```

 You can see that we call a method on the dataframe itself `plot()`, this will produce a line chart from the parameters given.
-Note that it is importand that we refer to the `ax` variable in the call - this effectively adds the new line plot to the figure that we defined at the beginning.
+Note that it is important that we refer to the `ax` variable in the call - this effectively adds the new line plot to the figure that we defined at the beginning.

-With Pandas Plots we can specify any number of `y`variabes by passing a list as a parameter.
+With Pandas Plots we can specify any number of `y`variables by passing a list as a parameter.
 So, to plot a line chart for both ETH and BTC the code is almost identical.

 ```python
 fig, ax = plt.subplots()